Clinical Myotherapy | Springfield Lakes,

-During your initial consult your therapist will undertake a full health and physical history as well as a physical and neurological examination.
-A personalised treatment plan will then be developed and implemented involving hands on treatment, rehabilitation and take home advice/exercises.
+During your initial consultation, your therapist will undertake a full physical and neurological examination.
+This may include asking you questions about your medical history to gain a better understanding of your over health and wellbeing.
+A personalised treatment plan will then be developed and implemented involving hands-on treatment, rehabilitation and take home advice/exercises.

 Chronic overuse syndromes - tendonitis, RSI, tennis/golfer's elbow, carpal tunnel